Accused murderer Robert Durst deemed 'suicidal'

 Authorities in Eureka and San Francisco did not immediately respond to messages seeking comment.

-(Reporting by Jonathan Kaminsky in New Orleans; Additional reporting by Alex Dobuzinskis in Los Angeles; Editing by Mary Milliken and Andre Grenon)
+(Reporting by Jonathan Kaminsky in New Orleans; Additional reporting by Alex Dobuzinskis in Los Angeles; Editing by Mary Milliken, Andre Grenon and Simon Cameron-Moore)